itumeleng96/LowCostSmartFarmHub/README.rst

 --------

 * Add a range of Zigbee Devices or Sensors to a RPI machine interface
-* Connect to the Web API to monitor and control the wireless sensor network remotely
+* Connect to the Web application to monitor and control the wireless sensor network remotely

 Credits
 -------